Subramanyam-Lab/Constraint_Informed_CCOPF/README.md

 ### 2. Code (Estimation)
 Code for comparing estimation performances using classical and constraint-informed approaches:
-- `code/estimation/`: code used for section III of the paper, to demonstrate GMM + Constraint-informed gives better fit on synthetic Cauchy data.
+- `code/estimation/toy_example_methodology.py`: Run this code to get a simple demo of the advantage of constraint-informed over classical on a synthetic Cauchy distributed data.
+Results are in Table 2 and Figure 1.
+- `code/estimation/Gaussian_data_simulation.py`,`code/estimation/Cauchy_data_simulation.py`, `code/estimation/NordPoolSimu_ver2.py`: Run these codes to generate plots for Figure 3 and obtain statistics for Table 3.
 - `code/estimation/get_ptdf.jl` and `code/estimation/eta_l_estimate.py`: are the files for getting PTDF matrix, and use that to construct 2D data samples for eta_l and further estimating a GMM.